MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Connections between compatible outputs and inputs are established automatically if two modules get close enough to each other.

 {{<alert class="info" caption="Extra Infos">}}
-Connecting, Disconnecting, Moving and Replacing Connections is furtherly explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}
+Connecting, Disconnecting, Moving, and Replacing Connections is explained in more detail {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}
 {{</alert>}}

 [//]: <> (MVL-653)

 ### Image Processing {#TutorialImageProcessing}

-An average kernel will be used to smooth the image out as our next step will be to actually process our image.
-Add the `Convolution`module to your workspace and disconnect the `View2D`module from the `ImageLoad`module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
-Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the `Convolution`module to `View2D`.
+An average kernel will be used to smooth the image as our next step will be to actually process our image.
+Add the `Convolution` module to your workspace and disconnect the `View2D` module from the `ImageLoad` module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
+Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the `Convolution` module to `View2D`.

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")